Covenants and testaments are based on promises and agreements between two or more parties.

 3. The symbols, sacrifices, and services of the sanctuary were a prophetic picture of a coming saviour; they were a depiction of the gospel of grace.
 (Gen. 22:8; Isa 53:6,7)

 What then, does all this mean for us living as we know in the “New Testament” times?
 What is this New Testament, or covenant?
 God’s love has not changed, nor His purpose in undoing all the works of Satan.
 (1 John 3:8) Therefore the new covenant must involve a new method by which He is to be able to fulfil His promises.
 Why?
 Because the old covenant was based on faulty promises.
 Were God’s promises faulty?
 Surely not, no, but rather the peoples promises.
 (Heb.
 8:6,7) The people had misjudged the part they were to play in the covenant.
 In Exod.
 19:5,6 God promised (again) that He would make of them a mighty nation and a holy people, and their response was in the form of a faulty promise.
 They answered, “all that the Lord hath spoken we will do”.
 (Exod.
 19:8) Unfortunately they had little idea of what they promised.
 God said that He would perform and establish His covenant; rather than thanking Him and surrendering themselves in faith and acceptance to His promise, they said they would perform His promise.
-His covenant.
-History reveals of course the abject failure of this promise, failure to such an extent that Israel didn’t even recognise the very God of the covenant when He visited and they killed Him.
+Just like Abram and Sarai when introducing Hagar into the transaction between God and Abram.
+In a sense they were introducing a mediator, much as has Rome done which is the spirit of Antichrist.
+This was not Abraham’s covenant to alter or ammend.
+This was God’s covenant, and like all covenants or testaments, once blood is spilt that testament can never be changed.
+History reveals of course the abject failure of Israel’s promise, failure to such an extent that Israel didn’t even recognise the very God of the covenant when He visited…we are all well aware of what they did to their own Messiah.

 Therefore God had to make a new covenant with the house of Israel, based on better promises (Heb.
 8:9,10) Today, God’s promises remain.
 He still would bring us power and victory over Satan and sin, but the method by which He would accomplish this has changed.
 The just however must still live by faith.